 Graham Harman and Alex Cousley agree that trade war uncertainty adds a note of caution to the Asia-Pacific outlook, but think that most of the bad news is now known.
 They expect China stimulus to largely offset tariffs and see inflation pressures slowly starting to build in Japan.

 Van Luu and Max Stainton reiterate their view that the U.S. dollar rally is running out of steam.
 They believe rising Fed rates are dollar supportive, but that the greenback is expensive and speculative investors are very bullish, which is usually a good contrarian sign.

-The U.S. business cycle index model estimated by Kara Ng and Abe Robison points to relatively low recession risk over the next 12 months.
-Their model for U.S. equities versus fixed income has bounced back at mid-year to a small pro-equities bias after last quarter’s neutral reading.
+The U.S. business cycle index model estimated by Kara Ng and Abe Robison continues to signal that recession risks are relatively low for the next 12 months.
+Their model for U.S. equities versus fixed income favors equities, with the momentum component providing the strongest support.